Franklin Road is undergoing upgrades to improve the road quality and future-proof existing services.

-Watercare, Vector, Chorus and Auckland Council Stormwater will all be undertaking works to upgrade and/or future proof their infrastructure.
-These works will be undertaken as Stage 1 works and be managed by Watercare.
+Stage 1 works incorporate works by Watercare, Vector, and Chorus to upgrade and/or future proof their infrastructure.
+These works are being managed by Watercare.

-Special care will be taken working around the significant trees to minimise the risk of damage.
+Special care is being taken around the significant trees to minimise the risk of damage.

 AT will ensure any disturbance over the Franklin Road Christmas lights period is minimised.